This shop has been compensated by Collective Bias, Inc. and ConAgra brands. All opinions are mine alone. #HuntsHasHeart #CollectiveBias

 Hunt’s are a huge supporter of heart health and are donating $50,000 to the American Heart Association which something I really can stand behind.

 Hunt’s diced tomatoes can be found in the canned vegetables aisle at Walmart.
 The garlic, onions and basil can be found in the fresh produce aisle.
-Before you head out to buy, have you heard of Ibotta?
-They allow you to earn cash back when you shop and they have a buy 4 get $1 off Hunt’s tomatoes, you can take advantage of this rebate here > get the rebate.

 It is so quick and easy to make this heart healthy dish.
 Since the salmon does not bake long, I start the sauce stovetop then transfer everything to a baking dish so the fish can bake in the delicious sauce.